OliverinMelb/openvsx/Deploying-Open-VSX.md

 The database holding all metadata of published extensions is a [PostgreSQL](https://www.postgresql.org) instance.
 In case no additional file storage is used, all files are stored as binary data in the database.
 Though this setup is supported by Open VSX, it considerably increases storage and network thoughput of the database, so using an external file storage is recommended.
 Currently [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/) and [Google Cloud Storage](https://cloud.google.com/storage) are supported as external storage providers.

-[Elasticsearch](https://www.elastic.co/elasticsearch/) is used as search engine for search queries from the web UI.
-This component is optional: omitting it disables the search functionality, but all other Open VSX features are still available.
+[Elasticsearch](https://www.elastic.co/elasticsearch/) is used as default search engine for search queries from the web UI.
+As an alternative, you can choose to search via database queries, which will likely result in worse performance, or to completely disable the search functionality.
+In the latter case, all other Open VSX features are still available.

 User authentication is done with [OAuth](https://oauth.net).
 Currently only [GitHub](https://docs.github.com/en/free-pro-team@latest/developers/apps/building-oauth-apps) is supported as OAuth provider.